 Some highlights of the season:

-Along the dark side – the online photo magazine Lenscratch invited „night“ submissions.
+Light and Darkness – the online photo magazine Lenscratch invited „night“ submissions.
 Which made me go and browse my photo files.
 The revisiting turned into a visual journey: there were photos I had completely forgotten about.
 Like a moment from a late-evening walk along the Mediterranean coast, which is the one I submitted to the „Night“ exhibition:

 The exhibition is now online – and my night is on the first page, just scroll down a bit to get there: Lenscratch: Dark Night exhibition.